dergigi/dergigi.github.io/bitcoin/resources.md

 - [POV Crypto][pov] by David Hoffman and Christian Keroles
 - [Bottomshelf Bitcoin][bsb] by Josh Humphrey

-#### Podcast episodes
+#### Selected Podcast Episodes

 Some "evergreen" episodes were recorded in the last couple of years.
 Again, this is a personal selection so it is biased towards certain guests and topics.
-If there is an episode missing that you consider to be one of the best, feel free to [reach out to me][contact] and shill me said episode.

 {% include sodes.html %}

 I am still in the process of going through the archives, so this list will probably grow over time.
+If there is an episode missing that you consider to be one of the best, feel free to [reach out to me][contact] and shill me said episode.

 ---